How Effective Content Marketing Drives Sales and Revenues [Video]

 Example: LinkedIn, which offers a variety of content formats like articles, videos, and podcasts.

-Focus on quality over quantity: Don't produce content just for the sake of producing content.
+• Focus on quality over quantity: Don't produce content just to produce content.
 Instead, focus on creating high-quality content that provides value to your audience.
-A software company might create in-depth whitepapers or case studies that showcase the benefits of their product.
+A software company might create in-depth whitepapers or case studies that showcase the benefits of their products.

-Example: CB Insights, which produces a weekly newsletter that's both entertaining and informative.
+Example: CB Insights, which produces an entertaining and informative weekly newsletter.